Enhance Your CV Using These 14 Helpful Suggestions

-Keywords are a great way to enhance your CV and improve the chances that employers select it from a pile of other applicants.
-You can find keywords by reviewing a job posting for desired candidate skills and qualifications.
-For example, a civil engineer job posting says that applicants need to be dedicated, energetic and experienced in physics and geology.
+Keywords may improve the chances of an employer selecting it over other similar professionals.
+Review the job posting for a company's desired candidate skills and qualifications list and include the ones you possess on your document.
+For example, a civil engineer job posting may express the requirement for dedicated, spirited and experienced professionals in physics and geology.
 Use the keywords "dedicated" and "energetic" in your CV profile and highlight physics and geology under your skills.

-If the employer uses an applicant tracking system (ATS), then it is programmed to select applications that include relevant words and phrases from the job description.
+If the employer uses an applicant tracking system (ATS), the company programs the system to select applications that include relevant words and phrases from the job description.

-Be sure to always check for grammar, spelling, and punctuation when reading through your CV.
-You might notice mistakes that you did not see in the past, and you can make corrections to improve the quality of your CV.
-You can also print out a copy of your CV to look for mistakes, install a software program designed to catch errors or have someone else read over your CV to identify potential mistakes.
+Be sure to proofread your CV for grammar, spelling, and punctuation before submitting it with a job application.
+You might notice mistakes and make corrections to improve the quality of your document.
+You can also print out a copy of your CV to look for mistakes, install a software program invented to catch errors or have someone else read over your CV to identify potential mistakes.

 Explore more articles